TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

-Here we can see that even though the shape of the population being sampled is uniform (should look more or less like a rectangle with uniform height between 0 and 10), the shape of the distribution of sample means is bell shaped.
+Here we can see that even though the shape of the population being sampled is uniform (should look more or less like a rectangle with uniform height between 0 and 10), the shape of the distribution of sample means is bell-shaped.
 In fact, the **distribution of sample means** of any continuous distribution will have the familiar **bell-shaped normal** distribution, with the mean of that normal distribution of sample means falling around the population mean (unbiased) and with the standard deviation of that normal distribution of sample means (the other parameter of a normal